BaikalGit/DoubleBosses/ReadMe.md

 # DoubleBosses

-A mod for the game Hollow Knight.
+A mod for Hollow Knight that (as the name suggests) doubles each bosses.
+Enjoy the mayhem and chaos this mod provides!